 As long as comic book universes exist, there will always be an infinite number of alternate timelines.
 Usually, the Batman Chronology Project doesn’t pay them much attention, but The New 52: Futures End series is a rare exception that warrants examination.
-This so-called Futures End Timeline (aka the “Brother Eye Future”) takes place on a dystopian Earth where multiple Batmen (including Bruce and Terry McGinnis) fail to stop Brother Eye from ravaging the planet.
-This future world, beyond the Futures End series itself, was further fleshed-out by multiple one-shot spin-offs, including Scott Snyder’s Batman: Futures End #1 and Detective Comics Vol. 2 #27.
+This series highlights the so-called Futures End Timeline (aka the “Brother Eye Future”), which functions less like an out-and-out Elseworlds-style timeline and more like an important alternate future that stems off of canon material, sort of akin to Marvel’s “Age of Apocalypse.”
+The Futures End Timeline shows a future where multiple Batmen (including Bruce and Terry McGinnis) fail to stop Brother Eye from ravaging the planet.
+This prospective world, beyond the Futures End series itself, was further fleshed-out by multiple one-shot spin-offs, including Scott Snyder’s Batman: Futures End #1 and Detective Comics Vol. 2 #27.

 The main premise of The New 52: Futures End series (the series that details most of the “Brother Eye Future”) is that 2050 Terry McGinnis gets sent back in time by 2050 Bruce in an attempt to change the course of history so that the “Brother Eye Future” cannot come to pass.
 Terry fails in his task, but the mission gets passed onto 2020 Tim Drake, who winds up seemingly succeeding, causing Brother Eye’s destruction in 2015, before getting hurled thirty-five years into the future.
 Of course, Brother Eye’s “demise” was a ruse—thanks to security fail-safes and bizarre anti-time anomaly contingencies put in place by Brother Eye at Terrifitech.
 Despite this, Tim’s very action of time-traveling to attempt to destroy Brother Eye causes a butterfly effect of chronal variance/erasure, essentially providing a blank slate where the “Brother Eye Future” used to be.
 In an instant, the Futures End Timeline goes from being a possible primary timeline to being a defunct non-possibility.
 However, several of the Futures End characters, due to various “chronal walls” and other such nonsense, are able to remain in existence (i.e. live-on on the primary timeline while keeping their memories of their original home Futures End Timeline).
 These characters, all technically alternate timeline characters—Brother Eye, Bruce Wayne, Tim Drake, Mr. Terrific, Madison Payne, The Atom, Coil, and The Key—keep their Futures End Timeline memories when the world is reset/erased at the end of The New 52: Futures End.
 They become, in a way, the last paradoxical remnants of the Futures End Timeline.